bowdoin-csci2200/bowdoin-csci2200.github.io/policies.md

 * __Assignment late policy:__ Assignments will be posted with a **due date** and a **late due date** which will usually be 3 days after the due date (exceptions will be made to accomodate exams, breaks, last day of classes, etc).
 Assignments submitted past the  due date will be marked LATE by Gradescope and will incur a penalty of .4% per hour (9.6% per day), which will be automatically applied at the end of the semester.
 Assignment submission will close after the assignment's late due date, and you will not be able to submit the assignment after that.

-Note that late assignments are accepted with a small and fair hourly penalty as stated above.
+Note that late assignments are accepted with a small  hourly penalty as stated above.
 You do not need to email us asking  permission to submit an assignment late.
-Gradescope will accept your assignment until its  _late due date_.
+Gradescope will accept your assignment until the  _late due date_.

 <!---